bchidest/DBC/README.md

 ## Diagnosing Basal Subtype in TCGA-BRCA Patients

-See 'example\_predict\_script.py' for an example python script that predicts the subtype (Basal or non-Basal) of a sample TCGA-BRCA patient.
+See 'example\_predict\_script.sh' for an example python script that predicts the subtype (Basal or non-Basal) of a sample TCGA-BRCA patient.

 The necessary sample data is available here: http://www.andrew.cmu.edu/user/bchidest/software/